 Other interesting facets of the home include the “stairs to nowhere,” which are in the kitchen near the cellar and were ascended by servants to watch for arriving company, as well as a special stairwell to be used by servants when the family was entertaining.

-Caretakers of the Cheney Mansion have reported extinguishing candles when locking up for the night, and returning in the morning to find the candles lit.
+Caretakers of the Cheney Mansion has reported extinguishing candles when locking up for the night to only return in the morning and discover them still lit.

-A child has been heard singing, a woman laughing, and conversations have been heard when no one is there.
+A young child has been heard singing, a woman has been heard laughing and many conversations have been witnessed with no-one situated in the rooms.

-Apparitions of a former nursemaid have been seen roaming the hallways and the bedroom bearing her name.
+The most talked about apparition is that of a former nursemaid which have been seen roaming the hallways and the bedroom which bears her name.

 Who is the young girl that has been captured yelling and pounding on a nearby bathroom door?